Milan Aćimović: World War II

 In April 1941, Reinhard Heydrich came to Belgrade and gave instructions to find loyal collaborators among Serbs and to rely on high police officers Milan Aćimović and Dragi Jovanović, with whom Heydrich already worked with.
 Besides Aćimović and Jovanović, German politics was supported by Dimitrije Ljotić, leader of the organisation Zbor.
 The Germans preferred Aćimović over Ljotić, as he was a security expert and was not ideologically burdened like Ljotić.
 The Commissioner Government was formed by the end of April by the decision of Harald Turner and Helmuth Förster with Aćimović as President of Government and Commissioner of Interior.
 The government did not even have the status of Quisling government, but rather of an auxiliary organisation to the German military administration of the Military Commander in Serbia.
 Aćimović tried to maintain the existing state apparatus, but he had to replace officials who were not Serbs or who had left the country, as well as firing those suspected of being anti-German.
 On 13 July 1941, he ordered a decree to arrest family members of communists on the run, specifically wives and sons over 16, or if they did not have children, fathers and brothers younger than 60 only if they live together.
-Aćimović stayed in this position until August of 1941, when the government was took over by Milan Nedić.
+Aćimović stayed in this position until August of 1941, when the government was taken over by Milan Nedić.
 The Germans who were unhappy with unrest in Serbia realised that the Commissioner Government was unpopular with the people and without any authority.
 The government was also divided between supporters of Ljotić and former allies of Milan Stojadinović, led by Aćimović himself.
 The Commissioner Government collapsed after Ljotić withdrew two of his ministers from the government.
 However, Aćimović entered Nedić's government as minister of interior.